HosseinRashno/IranAddressJS/README.md

 Add a reference to Iran-Address-JS.js :

-  You can either download it from this project and add reference like below:
+  You can download it from this project and add reference like below:

 ```html
 <script src="Iran-Address-JS.js"></script>